Jyrrel/Library-Management-System-Console-Type/README.md

 # How to Run the Library Management System Console
 Step-by-Step Instructions:
 1. Clone the Repository or Copy the Code:
-Clone the repository (https://github.com/Jyrrel/Library-Management-System-Console-Type.git) or copy the LibraryManagementSystem.java file to your local machine.
+Clone the repository [Git Link!](https://github.com/Jyrrel/Library-Management-System-Console-Type.git) or copy the LibraryManagementSystem.java file to your local machine.

 2. Navigate to the Project Directory:
 Open your terminal (macOS/Linux) or command prompt (Windows) and navigate to the directory where the LibraryManagementSystem.java file is located.